-One third (1/3rd) of the number of shares subject to the RSU award vested at the completion of the public readout of topline results of the Company's ACT-AD Phase 2 clinical trial in June 2022, one third (1/3rd) of the number of shares subject to the RSU award vested in January 2024 when the Compensation Committee determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed, and the remaining one third (1/3rd) of the number of shares subject to the RSU award shall vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial, in each case subject to continued service with us through the applicable vesting date.
-In addition, the vesting of the performance RSUs may be accelerated in the event that, on or within 12 months following a Change in Control (within the meaning of the 2020 Equity Incentive Plan), the award recipient is terminated by the Company without "cause" (as defined in the recipient's award agreement).
-The preceding vesting schedule was adopted by the compensation committee of the board of directors in December 2022 due to changed circumstances relating to the performance goals under the original vesting schedule.
-Prior to its amendment, the original vesting schedule of the RSU awards was as follows: One third (1/3rd) of the number of shares subject to the RSU award shall vest at the completion of the public readout of topline results of the Company's ACT-AD Phase 2 clinical trial, one third (1/3rd) of the number of shares subject to the RSU award shall vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial (the "LIFT-AD Readout"), and the remaining one third (1/3rd) of the number of shares subject to the RSU award shall be scheduled to vest six (6) months after the LIFT-AD Readout in each case, subject to c - (6) The performance RSU award is earned and becomes eligible to vest in two equal tranches in accordance with the following schedule: Fifty percent (50%) of the number of shares subject to the RSU award vested in January 2024 when the Compensation Committee determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed, and the remaining fifty percent (50%) of the shares subject to the RSUs shall vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial, subject to continued service with us through the applicable vesting date.
-In addition, the vesting of the performance RSUs may be accelerated in the event that, on or within 12 months following a Change in Control (within the meaning of the 2020 Equity Incentive Plan), the award recipient is terminated by the Company without "cause" (as defined in the recipient's award agreement). - (7) Dr. Moebius resigned as our chief medical officer in January 2024 but continues to provide advisory services to the Company.
+One third (1/3rd) of the number of shares subject to the RSU award vested at the completion of the public readout of topline results of the Company's ACT-AD Phase 2 clinical trial in June 2022, one third (1/3rd) of the number of shares subject to the RSU award vested in January 2024 when our compensation committee determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed, and the remaining one third (1/3rd) of the number of shares subject to the RSU award shall vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial (the "LIFT-AD Readout"), in each case subject to continued service with us through the applicable vesting date.
+In addition, the vesting of the performance RSU awards may be accelerated in the event that, on or within 12 months following a Change in Control (within the meaning of the 2020 Equity Incentive Plan), the award recipient is terminated by the Company without "cause" (as defined in the recipient's award agreement).
+The preceding vesting schedule was adopted by our compensation committee in December 2022 due to changed circumstances relating to the performance goals under the original vesting schedule.
+Prior to its amendment, the original vesting schedule of the RSU awards was as follows: One third (1/3rd) of the number of shares subject to the RSU award were to vest at the completion of the LIFT-AD Readout, and the remaining one third (1/3rd) of the number of shares subject to the RSU award were to vest at the completion of the LIFT-AD Readout in each case, subject to continued service with us through the applicable vesting date. - (6) The performance RSU award is earned and becomes eligible to vest in two equal tranches in accordance with the following schedule: Fifty percent (50%) of the number of shares subject to the RSU award vested in January 2024 when our compensation committee determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed, and the remaining fifty percent (50%) of the number of shares subject to the RSU award shall vest at the completion of the LIFT-AD Readout, subject to continued service with us through the applicable vesting date.
+In addition, the vesting of the performance RSU awards may be accelerated in the event that, on or within 12 months following a Change in Control (within the meaning of the 2020 Equity Incentive Plan), the award recipient is terminated by the Company without "cause" (as defined in the recipient's award agreement). - (7) Dr. Moebius resigned as our chief medical officer in January 2024 but continues to provide advisory services to the Company.